tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/控制台指南（新版）/国际-港澳台短信/管理国际-港澳台短信签名_intl_en.md

 After an SMS signature is submitted, it will be reviewed within two hours generally.
 Review hours: Monday–Sunday, 9:00–23:00 (postponed accordingly in case of public holidays).
 You can set your mobile number and email address to receive review result notifications.

 ## Creating Signature
-1. Log in to the [SMS Console](https://console.cloud.tencent.com/smsv2).
+1. Log in to the [SMS Console].
 2. Select **Global SMS** > **Signature Management** on the left sidebar and click **Create Signature**.
-3. Set the following parameters as needed and according to the [signature review standards](https://cloud.tencent.com/document/product/382/39022):
+3. Set the following parameters as needed and according to the [signature review standards]:
  - Signature Type: type of the SMS signature.
  Organizational users can choose **Company**, **App**, **Website**, **Official Account/Mini Program**, **Trademark**, or **Government/public institution/other**.
  Individual users can choose **App**, **Website**, or **Official Account/Mini Program**.